 “Reto and Dan’s quick responses and Skype chat sold us on booking via Follow Alice.”
 Nicole Bailey

 To visit a gorilla troop in Rwanda or Uganda, you need to buy a trekking permit.
 A permit in Rwanda currently sit at $1,500 per person.
-In Uganda a permit is $600 per person, though this will increase to $700 as of July 2020.
+In Uganda, a permit is $700 per person.

 All permits are for a group trek, and each group is assigned a specific gorilla troop.
 A permit allows you and your fellow trekkers to visit with the assigned gorilla troop for just an hour.
 This timeframe obviously doesn’t include the time it takes to hike there and back.

 While the gorilla troops that are visited are habituated to the presence of humans, only a certain number of visitors are allowed to go gorilla trekking per day in order to minimise the impact of human contact.
-Each troop is therefore only exposed to humans for one hour each day.
+Each troop is therefore only exposed to a few humans for one hour a day.

 Gorilla trekking permits are much cheaper in Uganda than in Rwanda.